Written By: JustBoilers.com Experts | Last Updated: May 2022

-Why Servicing Is More than Just a Grudge Expense
+Why a Boiler Service Cost Is More than Just a Grudge Expense

-A broken-down boiler can shatter the peace at home, as the water runs cold and the family has to dress in winter woollies as they tuck up warm around the television.
-It’s a case of everyone for their own thoughts as you try to make the best at supper time.
+Broken down boilers can quickly cause trouble within the home, as the water runs cold and the family has to dress in winter woollies as they tuck up warm around the television.
+If a boiler breaks down in the winter it can be particularly difficult, especially when the night draws in and temperatures start to plummet.

-That’s why boiler makers and Gas Safe engineers recommend you have your boiler inspected once a year, to avoid a complete boiler breakdown ever happening.
-When you think about it, even £120 is good value compared to needing extra blankets at night and the much larger cost of resolving a breakdown.
+Boiler makers and Gas Safe engineers recommend you have your boiler inspected once a year, to avoid a complete boiler breakdown ever happening.
+When you think about it, a boiler service is a good value compared to needing extra blankets at night and the potentially much higher cost of resolving a boiler breakdown.

 Boilers can develop problems at any time, although annual inspections help reduce this possibility.
-If your hot water system is not behaving as expected or the radiators are becoming cooler, keep an eye out for other warning signs.
+If your hot water system is not behaving as expected or the radiators don’t seem to be working properly, keep an eye out for other warning signs.
 Things to look out for include:

 - Your energy bill has unexpectedly increased